firmai/machine-learning-asset-management/README.md

 # Machine Learning in Asset Management

-If you like this type of content see the [ML Quant](https://www.ml-quant.com/) website below for extended details.
+If you like this type of content then visit [ML Quant](https://www.ml-quant.com/) below:
 ----------